shigeyf/akamai-edgeworkers-response-transform-template/README.md

 This testing is bit tricky because you will need to have a EdgeWorkers implementation for your local testing, which requires EdgeWorkers built-in library modules, such as `create-response`, `http-request`, and so on.

 This project template provides a sample (and simple) EdgeWorkers local simulator under `tests/akamai-edgeworkers-localsim` folder as a sample implementation for local testing, which contains:
-- EdgeWorkers classes and interfaces (such as EW.ResponseProviderRequest, EW.Response objects)
+- EdgeWorkers classes and interfaces (such as EW.EwSimResponseProviderRequest, EW.EwSimResponseWithBody objects)
 - `create-response` built-in module
 - `http-request` built-in module (which internally triggers a HTTP request with node-fetch)
 - `log` built-in module (which is a simple shim module of `console.log` function)